-- 1 Start positions will be established according to the provisions of the Supplementary Regulations. - 2.
-Where the organisers decide the grid positions will be by ballot this must be conducted by the competitors at the meeting.
+- Start positions will be established according to the provisions of the Supplementary Regulations. - Where the organisers decide the grid positions will be by ballot this must be conducted by the competitors at the meeting.

-ELECTRONIC TIMEKEEPING 9.4
+9.4 ELECTRONIC TIMEKEEPING

-- Only licensed ACU, MSA or equivalent Timekeepers can time a qualification practice where 1 qualification to a final, a series of races, or start line positions is the determined outcome.
+- Only licensed ACU, MSA or equivalent Timekeepers can time a qualification practice where qualification to a final, a series of races, or start line positions is the determined outcome.
 Organisers must inform competitors if times are official or unofficial.
 The Chief Timekeeper should be stated in Supplementary Regulations, official programmes and on all results sheets provided. - 2.
 Electronic lap scoring equipment does not require official timekeepers to operate a system but it is advised that manual lap scoring is carried out to support an electronic system. - 3.
-If timed practice is used and identical times are recorded by more than 1 rider in the official qualifying practice session for the race the rider first setting such a time will receive the better starting position. - 4 Transponders, if used, should be fitted to the machine as per the timekeepers or manufacturers instructions, it is the riders responsibility to ensure that the correct transponder is securely fitted, it is the riders responsibility if a transponder is lost from the machine during an event.
-Transponder Types - Mylaps Standard or Mylaps Flex MX Transponders.
-See manufacturer's instructions for charging transponders.
+If timed practice is used and identical times are recorded by more than 1 rider in the official qualifying practice session for the race the rider first setting such a time will receive the better starting position. - 4.
+Transponders, if used, should be fitted to the machine as per the timekeepers or manufacturers instructions, it is the rider's responsibility to ensure that the correct transponder is securely fitted, it is the rider's responsibility if a transponder is lost from the machine during an event.